ibm-cloud-docs/Cloudant/api/cloudant_query.md

 -	**indexes**: Array of indexes
 	-	**ddoc**: ID of the design document the index belongs to.
-		This ID can be used to retrieve the design document that contains the index, by making a `GET` request to `/$DATABASE/$DDOC`, where `$DDOC` is the value of this field.
+		This ID can be used to retrieve the design document that contains the index.
+		It does so by making a `GET` request to `/$DATABASE/$DDOC`, where `$DDOC` is the value of this field.
 	-	**name**: Name of the index.
 	-	**type**: Type of the index.
 		Currently, `json` is the only supported type.